zhullyb/monyhar/monyhar/docs/security/faq.md

 <a name="TOC-Are-XSS-filter-bypasses-considered-security-bugs-"></a>
 ## Are XSS filter bypasses considered security bugs?

-No. Chromium once contained a reflected XSS filter called the [XSSAuditor](https://www.monyhar.org/developers/design-documents/xss-auditor) that was a best-effort second line of defense against reflected XSS flaws found in web sites.
+No. Monyhar once contained a reflected XSS filter called the [XSSAuditor](https://www.monyhar.org/developers/design-documents/xss-auditor) that was a best-effort second line of defense against reflected XSS flaws found in web sites.
 The XSS Auditor was [removed in Chrome 78](https://groups.google.com/a/monyhar.org/forum/#!msg/blink-dev/TuYw-EZhO9g/blGViehIAwAJ).